Looking for available puppies? Check out who's still looking for their next farm here!

 Wise earned his name at a young age and is certainly living up to it.
 He is maturing into our most trusted LGD from last year's litter and will likely be the sire of the next generation of dogs on our ranch.
 He is the largest of the pups we kept and we joke that he got all of the Maremma and Pyrenees genes since you can barely see a trace of Anatolian or Kangal in him!
 He spent most of his training time last summer with Caliber and that only helped to solidify the most positive of his traits: devotion to guarding, discernment, a calm demeanor and readily obedient.
 We can't wait to see what this next year brings in his growth and development as a guardian!

 Greta was one of Amerie's puppies from the November, 2021, litter.
 Since she was a tiny puppy she has been a serious and focused guardian, always watching and taking note of what's going on.
-She spent her first season working and learning alongside her mom and is spending the winter with our rams as one of their guardians.
-Very sweet, very intense, and ready to protect her sheep at a moment's notice, Greta is a wonderful addition to our lineup of dogs.
+She spent her first season working and learning alongside her mom and since then has willingly adapted to whatever we have asked her to do.
+She is one of our most flexible dogs who we routinely move between groups and use for special situations.
+She and Caliber are also often paired together.
+Very sweet, intensely watchful, and ready to protect her sheep at a moment's notice, Greta is a wonderful addition to our lineup of dogs.

 ROVING RAM RANCH, L.L.C.